 Additionally, personal identifiable information about the victim will be treated as confidential and only shared with individuals with a specific need to know who are investigating/adjudicating the complaint or delivering resources or support services to the victim.
-These individuals include the Title IX Coordinator, Deputy Title IX Coordinators, Title IX Administrators, Title IX Investigators, and Security Officers of the Global Security Operations Center.
+These individuals include the Title IX Coordinator, Title IX Deputy Coordinators, Title IX Investigators, and Security Officers of the Global Security Operations Center.
 Further, the institution will maintain as confidential any accommodations or protective measures provided to the victim to the extent that maintaining such confidentiality would not impair the ability of the institution to provide the accommodations or protective measures.
 The University does not publish the name of crime victims nor house identifiable information regarding victims in the Daily Crime Log or in the annual crime statistics that are disclosed in compliance with the Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act.
 Furthermore, if a Timely Warning Notice is issued on the basis of a report of domestic violence, dating violence, sexual assault or stalking, the name of the victim and other personally identifiable information about the victim will be withheld.

-Victims may request that directory information on file be removed from public sources by contacting the Title IX Coordinator by calling (949) 743-5765.
 Regardless of whether a victim has opted-out of allowing the University to share "directory information," personally identifiable information about the victim and other necessary parties will be treated as confidential and only shared with persons who have a specific need-to-know, i.e., those who are investigating/adjudicating the report or those involved in providing support services to the victim, including accommodations and protective measures.